magento/devdocs/guides/v1.0/extension-dev-guide/depend-inj.md

 <h2 id="dep-inj-mod-class">Class definitions</h2>
 Magento uses class constructor signatures, not doc-block annotations, to retrieve information about class dependencies; that is, to define what dependencies are to be passed to an object.

-Magento reads constructors using reflection and we recommend you use the Magento <a href="#dep-inj-compile">definition compiler tool</a> to pre-compile class definitions for better performance.
+Magento reads constructors using reflection.
+We recommend you use the <a href="{{ site.gdeurl }}config-guide/cli/config-cli-subcommands-compiler-single.html">single-store compiler tool</a> or the <a href="{{ site.gdeurl }}config-guide/cli/config-cli-subcommands-compiler-multi.html">multi-store compiler tool</a> to pre-compile class definitions for better performance.

 The parameters specified for a class type are inherited by its descendant classes.